Schools release COVID numbers in Richmond, Columbia counties

 - Marion E. Barnes Career Center, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

-- RPM - Reaching Potential through Manufacturing, 0 positive students, 1 quarantined student, 1 positive employees, 1 quarantined employee
+- RPM - Reaching Potential through Manufacturing, 0 positive students, 1 quarantined student, 1 positive employee, 1 quarantined employee

 - Sandhills, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees